 File permissions.
 To avoid problems with directory and file permissions for file system based repositories, ensure that the pkg5srv user has permission to read the repository.

 Directory permissions.
-Ensure that all directories in the repository have execute permission.
+Ensure that all directories in the repository and the path to the repository have execute permission.

 Check your publisher origin.
 Make sure you set the origin for each publisher appropriately in each image.
 To update installed packages, install packages that depend on installed packages, or install a non-global zone, the repository that you set as the publisher origin must contain at least the same software that is installed in the image where you are setting the publisher.
 See Step 3 in How to Enable Users to Retrieve Packages Using a File Interface.
-See Adding and Updating Software in Oracle Solaris 11.2 for information about setting publishers and troubleshooting package installation problems.
+See Updating Systems and Adding Software in Oracle Solaris 11.4 for information about setting publishers and troubleshooting package installation problems.